kcirne25/med_appointments/Readme.md

 ## Packages

 The project was developed in a Jupyter Notebook using the following python libraries: `Pandas`, `Matplotlib` and `Seaborn` and the magic function `%matplotlib inline`.

+## Structure

+The project is divided in 3 parts:

+* The first one, presents an initial analysis of the dataset, through the wrangling and exploring processes.
+After analyzing the dataset, data was cleaned to preserve only relevant features to be used in the project.

+* The second part shows a visual analysis by plotting results and getting insights about the questions we want to answer.

+* On the last part of the project, some conclusions and an analysis about its limitations are made.

 ## Conclusions